MarcoPolo/marcopolo.github.io/content/life/2019-08-30-active-projects.md

 Build a Keybase Bot Library in Rust (With proper typings)

 - I rabbit holed into creating an AVDL parser with pest.

+---

+## Riding those new BART trains?

+- Is it possible to figure out when the new bart trains are arriving so I can optimize my commute to ride those puppies?

+---

+## Programmatically find Climbing crags

+- How can I parse USGS and GIS data to find good crags for climbing?